Contrastive Conditional-Unconditional Alignment for Long-tailed Diffusion Model: Technical Appendices and Supplementary Material

-\rebuttal{To further illustrate how the proposed method mitigates the issue of overfitting, we visualize the top-10 nearest neighbors among 1000 synthetic images to an anchor image in the training set for the original DDPM and our method.
+To further illustrate how the proposed method mitigates the issue of overfitting, we visualize the top-10 nearest neighbors among 1000 synthetic images to an anchor image in the training set for the original DDPM and our method.
 As shown in Fig.~\ref{fig:nearest-neighbor}, DDPM shows the mode collapse to the training image while our method's generated images show much better diversity.
 For example, in the first two rows, DDPM generates repeated vertical worms while our method generates worms with diverse directions.
 In the 9th-10th rows, DDPM generates tables with repeated modes while our method generates tables with different styles and colors.
-We also visualize more synthetic images of CIFAT100LT tail classes for DDPM and our method, as shown in Fig.~\ref{fig:more synthetic images}.
-All these examples illustrate the effectiveness of our method on tail class generation with increased diversity. }